Microsoft Excel

 2. #CALC! error

-When Excel returns a #CALC! error, it may be referring to any of several calculation problems related to array formulas.
-CALC! may result from functions that are inherently dynamic or from formulas with an array syntax.
+When Excel returns a #CALC! error, it may refer to any of several calculation problems related to array formulas. #CALC! may result from functions that are inherently dynamic or from formulas with an array syntax.
 For example, the FILTER function does not currently support empty arrays.
 If the condition defined within the include argument results in an empty array (i.e. does not exist), a #CALC! error will result.

 #CALC! may also be seen in the initial stages of defining/testing a LAMBDA function, and this means that the function has not yet been defined in the Name Manager.